Bethany Veney: Early life

 In 1812, Bethany Johnson was born into slavery on the Pass Run farm, near Luray, in what is now Page County, Virginia.
 Her parents, Charlotte and Joseph Johnson, had five children, (Note: In her death record, there was no name for her mother.
 Her father was just identified by the surname Stevens.
 Her daughter, Charlotte E. Jackson, provided the information.) including Matilda and Stephen.
-Veney was of African American and Blackfoot heritage.
+Veney was of African-American and Blackfoot heritage.
 She was enslaved by James Fletcher, who owned Pass Run.
 Fletcher's daughter Nasenith taught her a fire and brimstone lesson about the repercussions of lying, which was softened by her mother's lesson about the rewards of being truthful.
 The lesson about honesty had a life-long impact that helped her fight for herself.

 Occasionally, Fletcher called on Veney to sing and dance for his visitors.
 Her mother died when she was about nine years of age, and she did not know her father.
 Soon after her mother's death, Fletcher died.
-The enslaved people that he held were left to his five daughters and two sons, which split up her family.
+The enslaved people that he held were left to his five daughters and two sons, who split up her family.
 Lucy Fletcher, who Veney considered to be kindhearted, received her and her sister Matilda.
 (Note: Her grandmother had begged to be placed with Veney, but her grandmother and her Uncle Peter went to Nasenith Fletcher.)
-Lucy was unmarried, and she and the people she enslaved moved in with her sister Nasenith Fletcher and David Kibbler, after they were married on January 25, 1827.
+Lucy was unmarried, and she and the people she enslaved moved in with her sister Nasenith Fletcher and David Kibbler after these latter were married on January 25, 1827.
 (Note: Landau stated that Lucy married David Kibbler, but according to Veney's account, it was Lucy's sister Nasenith who married Kibler.)
 For some time, Veney was hired out to a woman who fed and clothed her in exchange for her labor.
-She considered her kind because she had been given enough food to survive and was not whipped.
+Veney considered this woman kind because she gave Veney enough food to survive and did not whip her.
 Veney remarked that white children not born into slavery would have a different definition of kindness.
-David Kibler was a cruel master who was violent towards all the enslaved people in his household.
-She was once whipped with a nail rod that made her lame, and then was whipped again after her mistress inquired about the cause of her injury and asked Kibbler about it.
-Once, when she was told to cut a switch to be beaten with, she ran away from the injustice of the beating, and after a night of heavy rain, she sought assistance from Kibbler's father, who was also an enslaver who beat his slaves.
+David Kibbler was a cruel master who was violent towards all the enslaved people in his household.
+Veney was once whipped with a nail rod that made her lame, and then was whipped again after her mistress inquired about the cause of her injury and asked Kibbler about it.
+Once, when she was told to cut a switch to be beaten with, she ran away from the injustice of the beating.
+After a night of heavy rain, she sought assistance from Kibbler's father, also an enslaver who beat his slaves.
 Once he heard her story, he and Veney visited Kibbler, who was told by his father not to whip her.
 She returned to Kibbler's house and was not beaten.